EXHIBITS

 Charlotte Jones Gallery

 The Charlotte Jones Gallery has served as a rotating gallery since the museum’s creation in 1981.
-Soon, it will be the home of a new permanent exhibit, Building Shelby County: From the Glacial Period to Today.
+It is home to a permanent exhibit, Building Shelby County: From the Glacial Period to Today.

 Dr. Clifton Latshaw Photo Gallery

-With a rotating gallery, the Dr. Clifton Latshaw Photography Gallery gives guests the opportunity to see Shelby County’s past through photographs and the equipment that captured these moments.
+The Dr. Clifton Latshaw Photography Gallery gives guests the opportunity to see Shelby County’s past through photographs and the equipment that captured them.
+The current exhibit, Written in Light: The Orebaugh Studio.

 UPCOMING EVENTS